Head and Neck Cancer: Diagnosis

-How your doctor uses biopsies to diagnose head and neck cancer
+How is head and neck cancer diagnosed?

 Your doctor will order tests to check blood counts and proper functioning of the liver and kidneys, as well as for levels of substances, such as calcium, sodium, potassium, and magnesium.

 When your healthcare provider has the results of your tests, he or she will contact you with the results.
 Your provider will talk with you about other tests you may need if head and neck cancer is found.
 Make sure you understand the results and what follow-up you need.